 In theory, generative AI-powered personas should be as accurate or more accurate than those created by people.
 With the advent of generative AI, B2B businesses now have access to vast amounts of data from various sources, including social media, website analytics, customer feedback, and more.
 Given this big data, we are hopeful to uncover new opportunities for persona development.

 Our experiment to compare human-crafted and AI-generated personas

 Earlier this year, DAC was tasked to develop a specific persona, “decision maker looking for IT solutions”, for both the public and private sectors.
 Given that syndicated tools are limited in B2B capabilities—and typically require custom market research to build robust data sets for B2B personas—we thought it was a unique opportunity to see if generative AI could produce better personas to unlock valuable, actionable B2B insights.

 Can generative AI come to the rescue?
-Can it be a knight in shining armor?
+Can it be a knight in shining armour?
 Can it be a lifeboat?
 We set out to answer these questions by providing ChatGPT Plus with the same type of information we would input into syndicated tools: